architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/Events.rst

 Attendees
 ---------
-While this event is mainly an update to the product sponsors, it is also open to the entire CEA team.
+While this event is mainly an update to the product sponsors, it is also open to the entire CEA team and the customer team.

 Agenda